padok-team/git-secret-scanner/README.md

 This tool aims to find secrets and credentials in git repositories using the libraries TrufflehogScanner &amp; GitleaksScanner

-> :warning: Only works for linux based distribution
+> :warning: Only works for Debian based distribution and MacOS

 ## Why this tool ?